vbd/Fieldnotes/golang.md

 - [What are your favourite, opensource golang projects from a code quality perspective](https://www.reddit.com/r/golang/comments/15b146i/what_are_your_favourite_opensource_golang/)
 - [Live collaboration tool built with Go backend and Next.js, Typescript, & Tailwind frontend](https://github.com/Wave-95/boards)
 - [htmx-hackernews](https://github.com/sunesimonsen/htmx-hackernews) Hackernews made with htmx and Go
+- [gotes-mx](https://github.com/muhwyndhamhp/gotes-mx) This is a teeny tiny template repo for my own personal use.
+This setup meant for a fullstack Go project with templating support with HTMX.

 ## Learning by coding and contributing